Infrared Sauna Benefits

 Where can I learn about the potential health risks associated with using an infrared sauna?

 In addition to that, you can trust research from the Mayo Clinic, PubMed, and Google Scholar.
 Governmental health agencies can help as well.
-Depending on the sauna manufacturer, they may have the health risks on their site as well.
+Depending on the sauna manufacturer, they may have potential health risks on their site as well.
 Be sure to talk to your healthcare provider before you step foot into an infrared sauna.

 Where can I find tips on how to maximize the benefits of using an infrared sauna?

 To maximize the benefits of using an infrared sauna, speak to your healthcare provider.
 They’ll direct you to how you can get the most out of it.
-The sauna company, whether it’s through their site or their staff can provide tips as well.
-There are plenty of online communities as well as review sites that can tell you how folks got the most from their sauna experience.
+The sauna company, whether it’s through their site or their staff, can provide tips as well.
+There are plenty of online communities as well as review sites that can tell you how users got the most from their sauna experience.
 Even social media can help, depending on if you did your research on who you can trust there.
+Listen to your body and make sure to use a sauna as you should (and after speaking to a healthcare professional).

 Where can I find testimonials from people who have experienced the benefits of using an infrared sauna?

-Review sites, such as Yelp, Google My Business, and the like can provide you with testimonials from people who have used these spas.
+Review sites, such as Yelp, Google My Business, and others can provide you with testimonials from people who have used these spas.
 Many spa companies have testimonials on their site as well.
 Social media may be able to help here, as many users post these on their sites.
 Sites that sell these saunas, such as Amazon, Home Depot, and elsewhere, typically have reviews as well.

 Where can I find information on the recommended duration and frequency of infrared sauna sessions for optimal benefits?